Janet Mock Demands More Pay for ‘Pose’ in Fiery Speech at Premiere: ‘You Have Stomped on Us’

 At her most passionate, she demanded to know why she wasn’t paid more for her work.
 “Why am I making $40,000 a motherfucking episode?
 Huh?
 Do you know who the fuck I am?
 Do you know what I fucking mean?
 Huh?
 I am angry.
 This is truth.
 This is motherfucking truth.”

-She apologized to co-producer Our Lady J, saying, “I tried to shrink you to make myself bigger.
+She apologized to co-executive producer Our Lady J, saying, “I tried to shrink you to make myself bigger.
 Why couldn’t I just love you?”

 The speech ended on a note of accountability, and that meant piercing through the talking points, the ones tied up in a bow about inclusivity, opportunity, and progress that have been served to the media over the last three seasons.
 She mocked the standard line in a sing-song voice: “It means so much to everyone to ensure that we enable Black and brown trans women to make it…”